The information on this page was last updated by Horty, Springer & Mattern on March 22, 2023.

 Tenn.
 Code Ann. §68-11-218.
 Reports of disciplinary action taken; immunity

-(2) “Disciplinary action” shall include termination, suspension, reduction, or resignation of hospital privileges for any of the reasons listed in subdivision (a)(1).
+(c) For purposes of this section, “disciplinary action” includes termination, suspension, reduction, or resignation of hospital privileges for any of the reasons listed in subsection (a).

-(b) The hospital or health care facility shall make available to the respective licensing board, committee, council, or agency, for examination, all records pertaining to the disciplinary action taken, notwithstanding § 63-1-150, § 63-6-228, or any other provision to the contrary.
+, or any other provision to the contrary, the hospital or facility shall make available to the respective licensing board, committee, council, or agency, for examination all records pertaining to a disciplinary action described in subdivision (a)(1).

-(c) Any individual who, as a member of any committee, employee, or contractor of any hospital or health care facility, files a report pursuant to this section, shall be immune from liability to the extent provided in § 63-1-150.
+(e) Any individual who, as a member of any committee, an employee, or a contractor of any hospital or facility, files a report pursuant to this section, is immune from liability to the extent provided in § 63-1-150